If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

-The equipment used for this welding process is rather simple.
+The equipment used for SMAW is rather simple.
 When you consider that stick welding is quite versatile and isn’t that hard to learn (though it still requires a significant effort), it becomes obvious why this welding process is the most popular.

 Stick welding can be used both indoors and outdoors.
 It is very efficient for welding most joints and alloys.
 On top of that, this is the most economical welding process, which is also why most welders opt for it.

-Stick welding allows you to create a strong and effective bond even on dirty and rusty metals.
+Stick welding allows you to create a secure and effective bond, even on dirty and rusty metals.

-Among other arc welders (DC, AC/DC), AC is the most economical.
+Among other welders (DC, AC/DC), AC is the most economical.